-The generated energy is being transmitted to a substation belonging to the power utility CELESC.
-The monitoring equipment (model Saga 1000) was installed by the seller.
+The generated energy is being transmitted to a substation belonging to the power utility COPEL, where the monitoring equipments (Saga 1000) were installed by the seller.
 The equipment will be calibrated each three years.
-This equipment is on line to the CCEE (Electrical Energy Commercialization Chamber), who will be responsible for the accounting of the supplied energy.
-The monitoring of these measurements is performed under the responsibility of CELESC.
-It records the supplied energy in MWh through measurements made every fifteen minutes.
-The measurements are archived electronically.
+This equipment is connected on line to the CCEE (Electrical Energy Commercialization Chamber), which is responsible for the accounting of the supplied energy.
+The monitoring of these measurements will be done under responsibility of COPEL.
+It will record the supplied energy in MWh through measurements made every fifteen minutes.
+The measurements will be archived electronically.
+The maintenance of these installations is foreseen to be done by COPEL.

-All the monitored data will be kept in archive for the crediting period and two more years.
+All the monitored data will be archived for two years following the end of the crediting period.